 How to do a patent search includes a lot of database searching.
 The following data sources, is a minimum list of places to search.
 The more places searched the more complete the search.
 However, the following list of sources will give you a good start.
 And, quite likely, more prior art (existing stuff like yours) than you were expecting.
 In order to have a good basic search, these databases represent the minimum list of places to search.
 There are specialty patent search firms.
 Be careful to verify credentials.

 - United States Patent and Trademark Office (USPTO) – uspto.gov.

 - World Intellectual Property Organization (WIPO) – wipo.int.

 - Google Patents – patents.google.com.

-Additionally, it is important to search the internet generally.
+Additionally, when considering how to do a patent search, it is important to search the internet generally.
 In other words, a prior art search includes searching with a regular search engine search too.

 The steps to doing the searching

 The simple version of how to do a patent search.
 There are 3 basic steps for starting and conducting a patent search.
 This is a basic method for starting a prior art search.
 It is conducting a database search for an invention.
 For example, enter keywords or classifications as search input.
 Then, review the list of search results.

 (1) Keyword searching in one place